Friday – Sunday, March 29-31, 2013

 Saturday morning at my campsite as the sun came up.

-Since Monument Valley doesn’t open up until well after sunset this time of the year I drove the Valley of the Gods loop road after breaking down my camp.
+Since Monument Valley doesn’t open up until well after sunrise this time of the year I drove the Valley of the Gods loop road after breaking down my camp.
 The moon was out this morning…

 The drive to Monument Valley.